 - In one instance◊ when Galactus appears before a large number of species, the page is filled with numerous smaller pictures showing how each species perceives him.
 Some of them do look pretty horrifying.

 - In the JLA/Avengers crossover: after flying into space, Superman and Iron Man see the forcible merger of their worlds as two gigantic hands pushing the two Earths together.
 Tony comments that this can't be real, and Clark says that this is simply how their minds chose to represent the event.
-Also in this crossover, we see Eternity (the Anthropomorphic Personification of the Marvel Universe) merging with his female counterpart, Kismet of the DC Universe, in what looks like a, uh, very intimate embrace.
+Also in this crossover, we see Eternity (the Anthropomorphic Personification of the Marvel Universe) merging with his female counterpart, Kismet of the DC Universe, in what looks like, uh, a very intimate embrace.

 - Left behind in the space where the "merger" took place is an egg that will explicitly become the center of a new universe someday.
 Make of this what you will.
 (At any rate, it certainly gives Big Bang a whole new meaning.)